davidsneighbour/kollitsch.dev/content/blog/2024/howto-fix-google-chrome-not-starting-after-renaming-the-host-in-ubuntu-2404/index.md

 The core of the problem lies in how Chrome associates its profile information with the system's hostname.
 When the hostname is altered, Chrome fails to recognize the existing profile because it continues to reference the old hostname.
 This mismatch prevents the browser from starting properly.
 This seems to be a safety feature more than a bug.

-With a bug report being open for more than a decade now I don't think the developers have any interest in fixing this, so I went to look for hacks to fix it by myself and it's astonishingly easy:
+With a bug report being open for more than a decade now I don't think the developers have any interest in fixing this, so we will have to look to hacks to fix it by ourself and it's astonishingly easy:

 ```bash
 rm -rf ~/.config/google-chrome/Singleton*
 ```

 Just delete all `Singleton*` files from the profile.
 Done.
+On the other side, how often are we renaming our hostnames ;)

 For more details on this issue, you might want to [visit the discussions on Chromium's issue tracker](https://issues.chromium.org/issues/41103620).